hwu63/Image-Processing-Application/README.md

 Generators do not require load image.

 # Using file input
-This program should be used by editing the input.txt located in res folder.
+If using file input, then please edit the input.txt located in res folder.
 There is example command lines already inside input.txt and input-2.txt.

 ## Use of commands: